Graduate Student Trainee Stipends

 How much of a credit will I receive?

-Students enrolled in (that signed up for) the Student BASIC Insurance Plan in the fall semester and charged $1945.00.
-(Students who opt to purchase the Boston University Student Plus Plan will be charged $2713.00).
+Students are enrolled in SHIP at the Basic level in the fall semester and charged $3,235.00.
+(Students who opt to upgrade to the SHIP Plus level will be charged $4,323.00).

-* Students who opt to purchase the Student Plus Plan will be responsible for payment of the $768 premium difference by the fall semester payment deadline.
+* Students who opt to purchase SHIP at the Plus level will be responsible for payment of the $1,088 premium difference by the fall semester payment deadline.

-Note: Some trainee grants already include the medical insurance with your stipend.
-For these types of trainee grants you will receive the funds directly and be responsible for paying for your medical insurance out of these funds.
+Note: Some trainee grants already include health insurance with your stipend.
+For these types of trainee grants you will receive the funds directly and be responsible for paying for your health insurance out of these funds.

-What happens if my trainee stipend is $5,000 in the fall and less than $5,000 in the spring (or visa versa)?
+What happens if my trainee stipend is $5,000 in the fall and less than $5,000 in the spring (or vice versa)?

-The health fee credit is applied to your student account only for semesters that you receive at least a $5,000 trainee stipend.
+The credit is applied to your student account only for semesters that you receive at least a $5,000 trainee stipend.

 Do I receive any credit for the summer semesters?